RajeshB77/RajeshB.github.io/README.md

 SQL project to analyze online music store data

-This project focuses on analyzing the music playlist database of an online music store.
-Through this project, you will learn how to use SQL to examine the dataset and provide valuable insights to help the store understand its business growth.
-By answering key business questions, you will gain hands-on experience in data analysis, improve your SQL skills, and contribute to strategic decision-making.
+The project aims to analyze the music playlist database of an online music store using SQL to provide valuable insights into business growth.
+By examining the dataset and answering key business questions, the project seeks to support strategic decision-making while offering hands-on experience in data analysis and improving SQL skills.

 <h1>Database and Tools</h1>
 <li>Postgre SQL</li>